Seqrous/2nd-Semestral-Project/README.md

 - Java DataBase Connectivity files in *jdbc*,
 - project report in *report*

-### With the current version you should be able to:
+### With the current version of this project you should be able to:
 - create and edit a product,
 - create/find and edit a customer,
 - create/view/edit an order,